korchoon/rollback/README.md

 **Resource** - in a broad sense.
 It could be an event, another service, a database, visual object on a scene, file, unmanaged data.

-Usually there're several pain-points in dispose:
+Following pain points are related to resource management:

-* Store or pass `Dispose` dependencies: events, connections
+* Store or pass dependencies that you only need for dispose logic: events, connections
-* Make disposals in certain order
+* Dispose actions need to be in a certain order
-* Forget to dispose (common inspection in static analysis tools)
+* Forget to dispose some of resources, which resoults ie in memory leaks
-* To not dispose resources that weren't allocated yet
+* Disposing resources that weren't allocated yet
-* Gracefully dispose in exceptional situation
+* Degrade gracefully during exceptional situation
-* Not all dependencies implement `IDisposable` (static analysis won't help in that case)

 Often proper maintenance of all of the mentioned points is not that simple task.
-Moreover, when you get all things covered, you'll probably find your code "polluted".
+Moreover, when you get all things covered, you'll likely find your code "polluted".

 Hard-coded `Dispose` method: